gazaskygeeks/Coding-Foundations-course/coursebook/Week 03/session-06/flexbox.md

     flex-direction: row;
 }
 ```
-Here the elements will start order from left and right.
+Here the items will start order from left and right.

  **row-reverse**
 ```css